NickLueth/guinea-pigs-1.21.1/README.md

-# Guinea Pigs Mod (In Development) - Fabric Edition (1.21.1)
+# Guinea Pigs Mod (1.0.0) - Fabric Edition (1.21.1)

 Welcome to **Guinea Pigs Mod**, a continuation and reimagining of the original **Guinea Pig Variety** mod — now updated for **Minecraft 1.21.1** and running on the **Fabric** mod loader!

-Bring adorable, curious guinea pigs into your Minecraft world, complete with new features, functional items, and more variety to come.
+Bring adorable, curious guinea pigs into your Minecraft world.

 ---

 ## 🆕 What's New

 - 🔄 **Updated from 1.20.1 Forge → 1.21.1 Fabric**
-- 📦 **Functional guinea pig crates** for storing and transporting guinea pigs
 - 🛠️ Improved compatibility with modern Fabric-based modpacks

 ---